 Fitness Improvement: How Much Does Blood Volume Matter?

-TOOLBOX: Yes, training does make you fitter, but how does it actually improve your fitness?
+Best of TOOLBOX: Yes, training does make you fitter, but how does it actually improve your fitness?
 How much comes down to increasing haemoglobin and blood volume to improve oxygen delivery?
 How might we test this?

 My last Toolbox article talked about detraining, so it’s time to balance it out with a story about what training actually does to your body.